 There is no right or wrong way to represent data on your KPI reports, so play around with a few different styles and even test them out on your audience to see which gets the better response.

 The next part of the process of creating your KPI report requires selecting which KPIs you want to include.

-There is no 'right' number of KPIs to include in your report - but as a rule of thumb, if you're producing a dashboard-style KPI report, try to keep the total number to around 6, and if you're producing a table-style KPI report, try to keep it to less than 20.
+There is no 'right' number of KPIs to include in your report - but as a rule of thumb, if you're producing a KPI dashboard report, try to keep the total number to around 6, and if you're producing a table-style KPI report, try to keep it to less than 20.

 You'll want to include a mix of both types of KPIs on your dashboard.
 If you need a refresh on the differences between leading and lagging KPIs, check out this article.
 But as a quick summary:

-Lagging KPIs are the actual results of your efforts.
+- Lagging KPIs are the actual results of your efforts.